 For many years, the home EV charger should work without any servicing or maintenance.
 The vast majority of the parts are non-moving, therefore, there should be little that wears down over time.
 If there is a part of the charger that is to fail, it will likely be the plug.
 As you can imagine, that component is used a number of times each day.
 Fortunately, the cost to replace the cable and plug is relatively inexpensive.
 Per EV Charging Solutions, a replacement cable will cost around $100.

 Once you have selected the right home EV charger for you, it is time to select the vendor.
 Each vendor may have different pricing, however, not all will include maintenance contracts or extended warranties.

 While EV chargers last for many years, they, like all things, will eventually need servicing.
 To avoid the stress of figuring out how to charge your EV when your home EV charger malfunctions, it could be beneficial to sign a maintenance contract with the vendor or better yet, become a customer for hassle-free EV charger operations and maintenance.
 This peace of mind will ensure the charger is functioning properly over time so that your vehicle can stay fully charged when needed.

 As aforementioned, each home charger should come with at least a basic warranty of one year.
 In addition, it could be a good idea to also get an extended warranty from the vendor.
 This additional warranty would cover parts and labor after a few years of ownership.
 Like the maintenance contract, it can bring peace of mind.

-To learn more about how to onboard and become a Pronto customer, contact the 365 Pronto Team for additional information or a platform demo.
-You can also listen to our podcast, EV Chat, for a deep dive on all things electric vehicles.
+To learn more about how to onboard and become a customer, contact the team for additional information or a platform demo.